 On the Es, both horn trumpets faced forward.
 All had 3-chime horns replacing the A200s by 1956.

-The B&M's RDCs formed three major groups: the Phase 1B cars ordered in 1952 and 1953, the Phase 1C cars ordered in 1955 and the Phase 2 cars ordered 1956 - 1958.
+The B&M's RDCs formed three major groups: the Phase 1B cars ordered in 1952 and 1953, the Phase 1C cars ordered in 1955 and early 1956, and the Phase 2 cars ordered between late 1956 and 1958.
 Details varied from group to group.
 A roster and more modeling information can be found in my B&M Passenger Equipment page.

 The B&M's pre-1955 RDCs were all standard Phase 1B cars with fabricated trucks, except that 6300 had a gap in the curved molding under the baggage door, like a couple of other very early RDC-3s owned by the NYC.
 They were all delivered with centered single-chime horns, the road name on the letterboard, and unpainted, undecorated stainless steel ends.
 By 1955 (possibly as early as 1953, if the caption on pg.
 35 of the Summer 1981 Bulletin is correct), these cars were receiving Minuteman heralds on the ends.
 In 1955, the single-chime horns started to be replaced with 2-chime horns offset somewhat towards the engineer's side, but some cars retained the single-chime horns for some time after the Minuteman herald was applied.
 I believe that all the single-chime horns were gone by the time the cars received the McGinnis white-ended scheme (late 1956, early 1957).

-The 1955 order of RDCs was Phase 1C, but equipped with the same cast trucks that were later used on Phase 2 RDCs.
+The 1955 order of RDCs had a Phase 1C body, but equipped with the same cast trucks that became standard on Phase 2 RDCs.
 All were delivered with Minuteman heralds on unpainted stainless steel ends; some had their number applied in reflective material above the herald on the fireman's side.
 All were delivered with 2-chime air horns offset somewhat towards the engineer's side.

 The B&M's Phase 2 RDCs had the same 2-chime horn.
-None had the optional corrugations on the lower portions of the end and vestibule doors, but somewhat more variation otherwise:
+None had the optional corrugations on the lower portions of the end and vestibule doors, but other details varied:

 Early RDCs (?pre-1955?) were delivered with a single-trumpet Wabco A-2 horn on each cab roof.
 Later orders arrived (per Scott) with a 2-chime Nathan P-series horn.
 By 1956, these had been installed on the older cars.
 A conical wind/snow screen was mounted over each bell.